 That’s not all of course.
 Many Broadbeach restaurants are also partnering with the event which means you can experience live music right there at the venue as you dine.

 A relative newbie to the area, Den Devine is a jazz bar and restaurant you should certainly stop into.
 They’re serving up a Greek-inspired menu with a side of soulful tunes.

 Sage Café Restaurant is a much-loved local restaurant serving up everything from seafood to steaks and tasty pizzas.
 You can catch plenty of live music action there throughout the festival.

-The Broadbeach Hotel is always a good time and even more so during Blues on Broadbeach.
+The Broadbeach Tavern is always a good time and even more so during Blues on Broadbeach.
 They’ve got frosty beverages, plenty of tasty eats and of course, a dance floor to test out your moves on.